 Rose was also a member of the college’s Women Inspiring Successful Enterprise (WISE) program, which paired 20 young women per year with eight-week paid internships in their desired career field.
 Rose’s landed her at Regal Hoffmann and Associates, a literary agency in midtown Manhattan.
 The program also included professional development workshops running the gamut from intergroup dialogue, imposter syndrome, resume bootcamp and salary negotiation.

-Rose graduated summa cum laude with a double major in English and communication with a concentration in journalism in 2020, just two months after the coronavirus pandemic hit New York City, meaning she finished her undergraduate career in her living room.
+Rose graduated summa cum laude with a double major in English and communication with a concentration in journalism in 2020.
 She was a finalist for both Manhattan’s valedictory medal and alumni medal, both of which are among the highest honors a graduating senior can receive from the college.

 Following her graduation, Rose worked just over a year for The Riverdale Press, a small weekly newspaper covering the northwest Bronx.
 Rose’s first assignment was to profile local essential workers; she interviewed bus drivers, doctors, nurses, grocery store workers and others standing on the front lines of the coronavirus pandemic.